-How We Financed Cultural Clash Movie; saving by working in film, making contacts, low season flights, equipment deals, free locations.
+How We Financed Cultural Clash Movie; saving by working in film, making contacts, buying low season flights, equipment deals, free locations.
 Cultural Clash was written 10 years ago but I didn't have a way to make it happen, so I began working on set as a camera guy for years, saved all my money to buy equipment and make contacts.
 I raised money for this movie by getting two executive producers that had the dream to make a movie.
 I had already begun buying equipment, so I gathered quite lot, which helped make the filming budget low.

 I got more than half of the locations for free through friends and family.
 Most actors loved the story and decided to act low lost or at no cost.
 This helped slash the budget to half.